 - Data Warehouse With Data Marts: With data marts, you can enhance your data warehouse’s customization level.
 Once the data is processed, data marts streamline information to teams and employees who need it the most.
 This will help different departments across an organization boost their productivity as they don’t have to wait for other departments to share the required information.

 This will also increase the pace of decision-making and assist businesses never to miss an opportunity.

 If you have reached this part of the article, then you must have developed an understanding of what data warehousing is.
 Still, to sum up, data warehousing is a process of combining data from multiple sources and organizing it in a way that supports organizational tactical and strategic decision making.
 The main purpose of a data warehouse is to provide a transparent picture of the business at a given point in time.

-On the other hand, Business Intelligence (BI) can be described as a set of tools and methods that facilitates the transformation of raw data into meaningful patterns to drive useful insights that can be further used for making better business decisions.
+On the other hand, Business Intelligence (BI) can be described as a set of tools and methods that facilitate the transformation of raw data into meaningful patterns to drive useful insights to make better business decisions.
 The process of BI involves data preparation, analytics, and visualization.

-All the BI tools do not aim to provide all the three capabilities, therefore you can go for full-stack solutions where you can receive the perks of all three capabilities.
+All the BI tools do not aim to provide all three capabilities; therefore, you can go for full-stack solutions to receive the perks of all three capabilities.